Why it’s time to add risk management to your social marketing strategy

 Need more incentive to develop a risk management plan in addition to your social marketing strategy?
-Here are some compelling reasons to protect your business with adequate General Liability Insurance (aka advertising liability coverage) and to take other preventative measures.
+Here are some compelling reasons to protect your business with adequate general liability insurance (which includes advertising liability coverage) and to take other preventative measures.

 Given the popularity of social media and its widespread use, it's no wonder courts are still trying to figure out how existing laws apply to the new technology.
 But while the law tries to keep up, social media continues to give rise to copyright, trademark, defamation, and privacy issues.

-From celebrities all the way to freelancers, anyone can face a dreaded Twitter libel (aka "twibel") lawsuit.
-Courtney Love barely dodged a hefty defamation claim (read more about that case in the post "Social Networking Libel 101: Courtney Love & Twitter Libel"), and a British transcriber's tweet nearly cost her $82,630 (further reading: "How Commercial General Liability Insurance Can Protect You from an $82,630 Tweet").
+From celebrities all the way to freelancers, anyone can face a dreaded Twitter libel ("twibel") lawsuit.
+Courtney Love barely dodged a hefty defamation claim, and a British transcriber's tweet nearly cost her $82,630.

 And this is just scratching the surface of the many violations your business could be accused of while carrying out its social media marketing approach.
 You could be sued for copyright or trademark infringement if you post someone else's work as your own, for example.
 A trademark infringement case that goes to trial can cost $150,000 to $250,000 in attorney's fees alone.

-It's important to keep in mind that what happens on the Internet can and does have real-world consequences.
+It's important to keep in mind that what happens on the internet can have real-world consequences.
 So next time you're thinking about saying something defamatory about a competitor or promoting the Super Bowl in your Facebook contest, think again.
 These mistakes could land your business on the wrong side of an advertising injury lawsuit.

 To avoid this potentially sticky legal situation, be sure to monitor, block, and remove defamatory or obscene comments and posts as they occur.